-36 Ontario Public Guardian and Trustee, "Duties, Responsibilities and Powers of Directors and Trustees of Charities", (9 December 2010) online: Ministry of the Attorney General and to provide that any property acquired by such corporations is deemed to be charitable property within the meaning of the CAA.
-In this regard, while the section is silent on the directors and officers of a charity or NPO, such directors or officers, as the guiding minds of a corporation that falls under subsection 1(2) of the CAA, would likely have to comply with a high fiduciary duty of care with respect to the charitable purposes or charitable property of the corporation in addition to the common law subjective standard of care for corporations.
+42 Ontario Public Guardian and Trustee, "Duties, Responsibilities and Powers of Directors and Trustees of Charities", (9 December 2010) online: Ministry of the Attorney General directors and officers of a charity or NPO, such directors or officers, as the guiding minds of a corporation that fall under subsection 1(2) of the CAA, would likely have to comply with a high fiduciary duty of care with respect to the charitable purposes or charitable property of the corporation in addition to the common law subjective standard of care for corporations.

-37 Charities Accounting Act, RSO 1990, c C 10 [CAA].
+Charities Accounting Act, RSO 1990, c C 10 [CAA].